Last Updated: 24 March 2026

 - At the back of your pet's legs

-The best way to prevent a flea infestation is to regularly treat all pets in the home with an effective flea treatment.
-You can buy plenty of over-the-counter flea treatments without a vet's prescription that will kill adult fleas on your pet.
-Make sure to have a browse to find the treatment that's best for your pet.
-Some of the best active ingredients in flea treatments include:
+The best way to prevent flea infestations is to regularly treat all pets in the home with an effective flea treatment.
+Make sure you check the ingredients in flea treatments, and aim for one of the following:

 How to Get Rid of Fleas in the Home